SaintRepublic/FrameController/README.md

         android:layout_height="match_parent" />
 ```

-Then in your activity create a Controller interface instence to work with your FrameController:
+Then in your activity create a Controller interface instance to work with your FrameController:
 ```java
 Controller controller = findViewById(R.id.frameController);
 ```